Kgo222/ClassroomClarity/notebooks/maddie/README.md

     - determined issue that caused previous to not work: reversed polarity (negative on inside)
     - current spike was not the problem
 - Prepared for prototype casing print
 - Confirmed with Aishee that we are on schedule

+### 4/22/2025 Team Meeting
+- Testing newly soldered version 2 board
+- DC/DC conversion --> functional
+- Indicator light --> functional
+- Red LED array --> functional
+- Yellow LED array --> functional
+- Green LED --> not functional
+    - suspected short between array and motor signal (close together on microcontroller)
+- Will fix microcontroller short later tonight